-JIt is DAY 16 of "Green Juicing With Omega" to celebrate our AMAZING Omega Juicer Giveaway.
-Don't miss out on your chance to win one of the three remaining Omega Vert VRT350 Masticating Juicers.
+It is DAY 16 of "Green Juicing" to celebrate our amazing Juicer Giveaway.
+Don't miss out on your chance to win one of the three remaining Juicers.

 Today, I am sharing a delicious refreshing detox green juice from my friend, the gorgeous Juliana Sobral, a.k.a "Juiceliana."
-I first came in contact with Juliana when, in her role as the operations co-ordinator for Matthew Kenney Cuisine, she organized Matthew's contribution to the "Gluten Free Vegan Recipes With Breville" event.
+I first came in contact with Juliana when, in her role as the operations co-ordinator for Matthew Kenney Cuisine, she organized Matthew's contribution to the "Gluten Free Vegan Recipes" event last year.

 This blend is loaded with green goodness.
 Here's the breakdown:

 Dandelion Greens are rich in Vitamins A, B C and D, as well as copper, phosphorous, calcium and magnesium.
 Dandelions are great for lowering high blood pressure and cholesterol; and are very beneficial for the health of internal organs.
 They are extremely alkalizing.
 Dandelions contain a substance similar to insulin, so they can be beneficial to diabetics.
 The best thing about dandelions, is that there are over three hundred varieties, and none of them are poisonous.